 This cosmopolitan neighborhood in Mexico City is removed from the hustle of the downtown area.
 Hip, clean, and full of chic places to eat, drink, shop, and stay.
 Plenty of beautiful buildings, as well as expanses of green parks.

 Experience absolute luxury in this highly rated and recommended Mexico City hotel.
 Rooms are plush and spacious.
 Staff are highly attentive and English speaking.
 Central location makes this hotel an excellent selection.
-Check here for the latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 Things to do in Polanco